 - 1. The initial and renewal accreditation evaluation team is composed of three individuals: the ETL and two team members.
-One team member must be from a dealership and one team member must be from and independent repair facility. - 2.
+It is recommended that the team member be from both dealer and independent repair facilities, preferably holding I-CAR Gold Class status. - 2.
 Each program requesting accreditation must also identify their choice for an alternate evaluation team member should one of the other team members be unable to participate on the date(s) of the evaluation.
-The alternate team member may be from a dealership, an aftermarket repair facility, or a current advisory committee member who did not participate in the self-evaluation completed by the advisory committee as part of the application process.
+The alternate team member may be from a dealership, an independent repair facility, or a current advisory committee member who did not participate in the self-evaluation completed by the advisory committee as part of the application process.
 No more than one current advisory committee member can serve as a team member during the on-site evaluation.

-Team members must not be former instructors or graduates of the program within the past three years or relatives of the administrator or instructor.
+Team members must not be former instructors of the program being evaluated or graduates of that program within the past two years or relatives of the administrator or instructor.